scala/scala-lang/community/index.md

 Scala is an active [topic on Stack Overflow](http://stackoverflow.com/questions/tagged/scala), a very popular programmer Q&A site.

+## Reddit

+There is a large and active Scala community on the [/r/Scala](http://reddit.com/r/scala) subreddit.

 ## Sources of Scala News

 Official: